Questions About Eligibility - Major, Research, Degree Type

 Can I defer my admission?

-This is decided on a case by case basis, and also varies each year, depending on applicant pools and class sizes.
+This is decided on a case-by-case basis, and also varies each year, depending on applicant pools and class sizes.

 How long does it take to graduate?